TAPR/TICC/README.md

 See the CHANGES.md file for more details about versions.
 This is just a short summary:

-October 2025: Major new release that adds/fixes:
+October 2025: This is a new release in which much of the code has been rewritten with (hopefully) better performance, more features, and several bug fixes.
+Highlights:
-* New timestamp modes -- channel paired, strict order, immediate
+* New timestamp modes -- strict ascending timestamp order, or paired channel output (e.g., always chA/chB/chA/chB ordering)
 * Much greater measurement speed, including binary timestamp mode that can do over 1000 measurements/second on one channel